 Some other journaling ideas include writing about what you're grateful for, brainstorming your dreams and goals, and reflecting on how you want to feel each day.
 Bringing to mind qualities that you love about each child also bolsters the natural feel-good drugs in your system.

 Another fabulous activity is visualization.
-This practice can catapult you out of hum-drum feelings and significantly boost your ability to create the happy family life you envision.
+This practice can catapult you out of discouraged or hum-drum feelings and significantly boost your ability to create the happy family life you envision.
+By getting clear on what you'd like instead of focusing on the stress and your children's misbehavior, you'll feel better and set in motion the awareness to create it.

-So if you're looking for an easy way to start self-care, try journaling and visualizing.
+So if you're looking for easy ways to start self-care, try journaling and visualizing.

 Another quick way to recharge is by exercising.
 There are plenty of virtual exercise programs that you can do in the living room, even while your children are home.
 Even if you only set a timer for 15 minutes and do yoga or a round of sit-ups and jumping jacks, you'll feel better.
 And exercising while your children are present is healthy modeling.
 Or sometimes, taking a slow and gentle walk around the block can act as a reset.
 Then when you have more time, go for a longer run or hike.